fightforthefuture/old.fightforthefuture.org/site/_static_pages/supporters.md

   ![BitTorrent](/img/page/supporters/avatars/bittorrent.png)
   : ### [BitTorrent](https://www.bittorrent.com/)

-    BitTorrent has been a champion for Internet freedom at the most important moments moments in history.
+    BitTorrent has been a champion for net neutrality at the most important moments moments in Internet history.
 We are grateful for their continued support.

   ---